There are many people who make A Journey through NYC religions possible. Here are a few of them!

 In the course of reporting on religious responses on the Gulf Coast after Katrina, Carnes photographed wrapped bodies lying before the chapel altar and elsewhere at Memorial Hospital in New Orleans.
 One photo appeared on the front page of the New York Times.
 The photos were later used in the ProPublica/New York Times Magazine investigative story “The Deadly Choices at Memorial,” for which Sheri Fink won the 2010 Pulitzer Prize for Investigative Journalism.
 It was also the first Pulitzer Prize given to an online media publication.
 The story won a National Magazine award from the National Magazine Award and a Society of Professional Journalists’ Sigma Chi award.
 Carnes wondered if the the ProPublica model of web investigative journalism could be applied to religion reporting in New York City.

 He has produced a documentary on Jacob Riis, his personal hero among NYC journalists.
-He is author of New York Glory: religions in the city (edited with Anna Karpathakis) and Asian American Religions: the making and remaking of borders and boundaries (edited with Fenggang Yang), both published by New York University Press.
+He is co-editor of New York Glory: religions in the city (with Anna Karpathakis) and Asian American Religions: the making and remaking of borders and boundaries (with Fenggang Yang), both published by New York University Press.

 He is a member of the Society of Professional Journalists, the Online News Association, Religion Newswriters Association, the Deadline Club and the Society for the Social Scientific Study of Religion.
 For Christianity Today he has produced many award-winning, influential stories.